RS-PYTHON/rs-server/docs/doc/users/functionalities.md

 -----------------

-This endpoint initiates an asynchronous download process for a CADU product using EODAG.
+This endpoint initiates an asynchronous download process for a CADU file using EODAG.
 If specific parameters are provided, endpoint also upload the file to an S3 bucket.

 ### API Reference